yul154/Summary-and-Interviews/Spring.md

 3. Spring framework is both complete and modular, because spring framework has a layered architecture.
 4. It gives good support for IoC and Dependency Injection results in loose coupling.

+## What is IOC containter
+* The container will create the objects, wire them together, configure them, and manage their complete life cycle
+* The Spring container uses DI to manage the components that make up an application.

 ## What Is Dependency Injection?

+* Java components / classes should be as independent as possible of other Java classes.
+This increases the possibility to reuse these classes and to test them independently of other classes(Unit Testing).
+To decouple Java components from other Java components the dependency to a certain other class should get injected into them rather that the class itself creates / finds this object

 Dependency Injection, an aspect of Inversion of Control (IoC), is a general concept stating that you do not create your objects manually but instead describe how they should be created.
 An IoC container will instantiate required classes if needed.